IgniteUI/indigo-design-docfx/en/style/colors.md

 <img class="responsive-img" src="../images/colors-palette-xd1.png" srcset="../images/colors-palette-xd1@2x.png 2x"/>

 The rest of the colors in the `Libraries` panel have to be updated manually.
-To achieve this draw a rectangle and use the eyedropper tool to set its fill by picking a color variant from the palette on the `🎨 Colors` artboard.
+To achieve this, draw a rectangle and use the eyedropper tool to set its fill by picking a color variant from the palette on the `🎨 Colors` artboard.
 Then use the hex value to edit the respective color in the `Libraries` panel.
 Follow this process until the whole palette is updated.

 <img class="responsive-img" src="../images/colors-palette-xd2.png" srcset="../images/colors-palette-xd2@2x.png 2x"/>